AiM-Technologyz/UpDawg-Smart-Contract/README.md

 ### Donate Reward :
-this action allows anyone to send UDAWG to HODLersPool.
+This function allows anyone to send UDAWG to HODLersPool.

 ### Claim Airdrop :
-this function will be functional only during the Launchpad.
+This function will be functional only during the Launchpad.
 It will allow users to mint 1 million UDAWG tokens per claim.

 Every function will be executed by using the TronLink extension directly from the official [TRON Blockchain Explorer website](https://tronscan.org/#/), protected by TLS.
 TRON blockchain native token (TRX) will be used for implementing UpDAWG operations.
 Generally fee will be less than 40 TRX and can be laid down to 0 TRX if the user has sufficient Energy & bandwidth available.